apioo/psx/README.md

 ## Controller

 A controller is the entrypoint of your app which gets invoked by the framework.
 A controller is a simple PHP class which contains attributes to make specific methods invokable.
-In the following extract we have a simple controller with a `getAll` and `create` method which gets invoked if a `GET` or `POST` request arrives at the `/population` endpoint s.
+In the following example we have a simple controller with a `getAll` and `create` method which gets invoked if a `GET` or `POST` request arrives at the `/population` endpoint s.

 ```php